Vadim2090/Grants-Program/applications/metronomo.md

 ## Future Plans

-In future we are looking forward:
+In the future, we are looking forward:
+- generalize power-user analysis module to be possible to use as separate opne-source product
 - rewrite data extraction module (not covered by this grant application) to user NEAR Lake data (for Google Cloud) instead of NEAR Indexer for Explorer data
 - receive feedback on value of created features and adjust roadmap of future work
 - create recommender system for NFT marketplaces